 You can view the entire text of Notes to accounts of the company for the latest year

-authorities (e.g. Sales Tax, Income Tax, Excise, GST etc.) pending in appeal / court for which
+(e.g. Sales Tax, Income Tax, Excise, GST etc.) pending in appeal / court for which no reliable

-no reliable estimate can be made and or involves uncertainty of the outcome of the
+estimate can be made and or involves uncertainty of the outcome of the amount of the

-to the Company and the revenue can be reliably measured, regardless of when the
+the Company and the revenue can be reliably measured, regardless of when the payment is

-payment is being made.
-Revenue is measured at the fair value of the consideration
+being made.
+Revenue is measured at the fair value of the consideration received or receivable,

 Rendering of Services